jnewbery/blog/_posts/2020-11-24-stephan-livera-brink.md

 ---
 layout: post
-title: "Stephan Livera - Brink"
+title: "The Stephan Livera Podcast - Brink"
 category: talk
 excerpt: A podcast episode with Stephan Livera about establishing Brink.
 ---